Melody Lane (1929 film): Soundtrack

 Copyright 1929 by Irving Berlin Inc.

 Production

-Eddie Leonard's character when onstage is in blackface.
-The use of white actors in blackface for black character roles in Hollywood films did not begin to decline until the late 1930s, and is now considered highly offensive, disrespectful, and racist.
-See Minstrel show.
+The production company for this film includes Robert F. Hill as writer and director, Daniel Mandell as editor, and Joseph Brotherton as the cinematographer.
+Shot at Universal Studios in Universal City, California, the film was released on July 21, 1929 by Universal Pictures.

 Preservation

 The film is now incomplete, with a 16mm copy of the last reel of the sound version, an incomplete print of the silent version (5 of the 6 reels) is also in the Library of Congress.
 An incomplete soundtrack (reels 1, 3, 5, 6, 7 and 8 of 8) also survives in the hands of a private collector.